iroshanvidanage/sre-lab-terraform/README.md

         - Each user can belong to multiple orgs, which might subscribe to different billing plans.
     2. Workspace - Manages infrastructure with workspaces instead of directories.
         - An org can have multiple workspaces.
+        - Has 3 Workflow types,
+            - Version Control Workflow
+            - CLI-Driven Workflow
+            - API-Driven Workflow
-        - The workspace doesn't contain the tf configuration files, instead it links to the appropriated git repo and fetch the code to execute.
+        - The Version Control workspace doesn't contain the tf configuration files, instead it links to the appropriated git repo and fetch the code to execute.

     | Component | Local | HCP Terraform |
     | ----- | ----- | ----- |